Observed Timescales of Stellar Feedback in Star-Forming, Low-Mass Galaxies: Discussion: What Affects Local Turbulence Timescales?

 Turbulence is envisioned as “eddies” that develop at a variety of different spatial scales.
 The driving scale ($L_D$) corresponds to the scale at which turbulent energy is injected at and the largest of these eddies form.
 These large-scale motions subsequently cascade to smaller scales, where the energy is eventually dissipated.
 As such, $L_D$ plays a critical role in setting the overall timescale over which turbulent energy in the ISM is lost.

 Estimates of $L_D$ for \hi turbulence vary widely across observations and simulations.
-For dwarf galaxies, $L_D$ have been inferred to range from approximately twice the disk scale height -- roughly 200–600 pc, based on measurements by \cite{Patra20} and \cite{Bacchini20b} -- to as large as 2.3 kpc \citep{Chepurnov15}. \cite{Chepurnov15} determined a 2.3~kpc turbulence driving scale from the velocity power spectrum of the SMC.
+For dwarf galaxies, $L_D$ have been inferred to range from approximately twice the disk scale height -- roughly 200–600 pc, based on measurements by \cite{Patra20,Bacchini20b}, and \cite{Pina2025} -- to as large as 2.3 kpc \citep{Chepurnov15}. \cite{Chepurnov15} determined a 2.3~kpc turbulence driving scale from the velocity power spectrum of the SMC.
 Even larger $L_D$, up to 6 kpc, have been predicted in simulations of dwarf galaxies \citep{Dib05}.
 The 400~pc region size used in this analysis is at lower end of the range of predicted driving scale for dwarf galaxies.
-As discussed in Paper II, 400~pc regions appear to be more sensitive to the local correlation timescale than larger size regions which fall within the range of predicted driving scales.
-Furthermore, the 400~pc scale is similar in size to the size of large \hi holes observed in nearby galaxies (100$-$1000~pc e.g., \citealt{Kamphuis91,Puche92,Boomsma08,Pokhrel20}).
+As discussed in \citetalias{LCH_2023}, 400~pc regions appear to be more sensitive to the local correlation timescale than larger size regions which fall within the range of predicted driving scales.
+Furthermore, the 400~pc scale is similar in size to the size of large \hi holes observed in nearby galaxies (100$-$1000~pc e.g., \citealt{Kamphuis91, Puche92, Boomsma08, Pokhrel20}).

-\cite{Bacchini19,Bacchini20b} measured the disk scale heights of several galaxies in our sample.
-For Holmberg II, analyzed in Paper II, \cite{Bacchini20b}'s measured a disk thickness ranging from 200 to 600 pc, with an average of $\sim$400~pc.
+\cite{Bacchini19, Bacchini20b} measured the disk scale heights of several galaxies in our sample.
+For Holmberg II, analyzed in \citetalias{LCH_2023}, \cite{Bacchini20b}'s measured a disk thickness ranging from 200 to 600 pc, with an average of $\sim$400~pc.
 Assuming $L_D=$800~pc (twice the scale height), we can estimate the turbulence dissipation timescale using Equation 4 from \cite{Bacchini20a}, based on the formulation in \cite{Maclow99}:

 Using the median $\sigma_{m2}$ value from Table~\ref{table:turbulence_c5} (10 km s$^{-1}$), this yields a dissipation timescale of approximately 80 Myr.
-This estimate is in excellent agreement with the measured correlation timescale of 70–140~Myr reported in Paper II.
+This estimate is in excellent agreement with the measured correlation timescale of 70–140~Myr reported in \citetalias{LCH_2023}.

 Combining the disk scale heights from \cite{Bacchini19,Bacchini20b} with the velocity dispersions measured in this study yields dissipation timescales in the range of 60–225 Myr for the galaxies in both samples.
 This range is somewhat shorter than the 100–500 Myr correlation timescale found for the full sample.
 However, all the overlapping galaxies are in the high sSFR sub-sample, for which the measured correlation timescale is 100–200 Myr.
 The predicted 60-225~Myr timescale is in excellent agreement with the observed 100-200 Myr correlation timescale.
 Modeled low-mass galaxies have a wide range disk thickness (150-3000~pc) and velocity dispersions ($\sim$5-20~km s$^{-1}$).
 These values correspond to dissipation timescales ranging from roughly 30 to 1000 Myr.
 This large range of physically motivated dissipation timescales aligns with the broad 100-500 Myr timescale seen in this paper.